fullon-labs/flon-core/docs/01_node/02_usage/02_node-setups/00_producing-node.md

 ## Goal

 This section describes how to set up a producing node within the FullOn network.
 A producing node, as its name implies, is a node that is configured to produce blocks in an `FullOn` based blockchain.
-This functionality if provided through the `producer_plugin` as well as other [fonod Plugins](../../03_plugins/index.md).
+This functionality if provided through the `producer_plugin` as well as other [funod Plugins](../../03_plugins/index.md).

 ## Before you begin

 * [Install the FullOn software](../../../00_install/index.md) before starting this section.
-* It is assumed that `fonod`, `fucli`, and `fowal` are accessible through the path.
+* It is assumed that `funod`, `fucli`, and `fowal` are accessible through the path.

 [//]: # ( THIS IS A COMMENT LINK BELOW IS BROKEN )
 [//]: # ( If you built FullOn using shell scripts, make sure to run the  Install Script ../../../00_install/01_build-from-source/01_shell-scripts/03_install-FullOn-binaries.md )

-* Know how to pass [fonod options](../../02_usage/00_fonod-options.md) to enable or disable functionality.
+* Know how to pass [funod options](../../02_usage/00_node-options.md) to enable or disable functionality.

 ## Steps